ontoinsights/deep_narrative_analysis/README.md

   * Note that there is a 'archive' sub-directory, holding WordNet synonym and emotion, ethnicity and religion details which have been superceded by the use of Wikidata information
   * Note also that there is a 'synonyms' directory that was used in a previous version of DNA, before the move to using LLMs for this purpose
 * _ontol-docs_ contains documentation explaining the DNA ontologies and their usage
-  * The _graphs_ subdirectory contains PNGs of the ontology concepts, where the graph local names correspond to the Turtle file modules' local names
+  * The _ontol-diagrams_ subdirectory contains PNGs of the ontology concepts, where the graph local names correspond to the Turtle file modules' local names
   * The file, dna-ontology-tree.html, holds a downloadable version of the searchable tree view
 * _papers-presentations_ contains documentation related to what has been publicly presented
 * _tools_ contains scripts used to generate the DNA ontology artifacts (the Protege-ready merge and tree output)